-Hi Everyone!
-I want to start off by saying how blown away I am by the response from the first “CAN WE TALK” post.
-When I started this blog I did state that I felt that social media, or society in general, was not looking at the issues of women who are of a certain age.
+Hi everyone!
+I want to start off by saying how blown away I am by the response from the first “REAL TALK” post.
+When I started this blog, I did state that I felt that social media, or society in general, was not looking at the issues of women who are of a certain age.
 I can see that there are so many women who felt the same way!
-When I was checking the comments every day I could not get over the positive response.
+When I was checking the comments every day, I could not get over the positive response.
 There was not one negative comment out there.
 I also loved reading all the questions and subjects women wanted to talk about.

 Now let's get right into it!
 I would say one of the most popular topics women were talking about was gaining weight during and after menopause.
 My feelings were confirmed by all of you who said: